ZJU-DAILY/MSG/data/README.md

 **.ftensors and .itensors file formats:**

 The data is stored in binary format.
 It begins with the number of objects, $n$, followed by the number of vectors within an object, $m$.
 Then, it consists of $m$ dimensional values of vectors in each object, and $m$ weights for each vector.
 Finally, there are $n$ rows of vector data, each containing all vectors in an object.

+The `.ftensors` and `.itensors` formats share the same structure as described above, but they differ in the type of vector data they store.
+In the `.ftensors` format, the vector data is of floating-point type, while in the `.itensors` format, the vector data is of integer type.